Rulon Gardner: Educational background

-Gardner attended Star Valley High School in Afton, Wyoming, and was a three-sport letter winner and standout in football, wrestling, and track and field.
-He was an All-State selection in both football and wrestling, and was also the 1989 Wyoming wrestling state heavyweight champion.
-In track and field, as a senior, he took second at the state finals in the shot put.
+Gardner attended Star Valley High School in Afton, Wyoming.
+He was a three-sport letter winner and standout in football, wrestling, and track and field.
+He was an All-State selection in both football and wrestling, and was the 1989 Wyoming wrestling state heavyweight champion.
+In track and field, as a senior, he took second at the state championships in the shot put.

-College years

 Gardner attended junior college at Ricks College (now BYU-Idaho) in Rexburg, Idaho, and as a sophomore won the NJCAA national heavyweight wrestling championship.
 He and his first wife Sheri lost their daughter, Stacey in a terrible car accident on December 26, 1990.
 He then earned a scholarship to attend the University of Nebraska–Lincoln.
 While at Nebraska, Gardner finished fourth in the 275 lb. weight class at the 1993 NCAA Championships, earning All-American honors.
 He graduated from the University of Nebraska–Lincoln with a bachelor's degree in physical education.
 He attended both Ricks and Nebraska on wrestling scholarships.

 Wrestling career

 Olympics

 Gardner is known for his defeat of three-time reigning gold medalist Aleksandr Karelin at the 2000 Summer Olympics.
 Karelin had been undefeated for 13 years, and had not given up a point in six years, prior to his loss in the gold medal match to Gardner.
+Karelin had won the previous match against Gardner in 1997, with a score of 5–0.

-In 2001, Gardner added a world championship to his list of accomplishments with a victory in the finals over Mihaly Deak-Bardos of Hungary.
+In 2001, Gardner added a World Championship to his list of accomplishments with a victory in the finals over Mihaly Deak-Bardos of Hungary.
 His win made him the only American to ever win both a World and Olympic title in Greco-Roman wrestling.

 After the 2000 Olympics he suffered a series of injuries from both a snowmobiling and motorcycle accident.
 These injuries included an amputated toe and a dislocated wrist, but he still went on to win the U.S. Olympic trials for his weight class and then to compete in the 2004 Summer Olympics.
 He was unable to repeat his 2000 performance, coming away with the Bronze medal, and after his match, he placed his shoes in the middle of the mat as a symbol of retirement from competitive wrestling.

 Gardner competed once in mixed martial arts, and in 2004 he became the host for a professional wrestling league called Real Pro Wrestling.

 Gardner served as an analyst for NBC Sports coverage of Wrestling at the 2008 Summer Olympics.

 Gardner attempted a comeback for the 2012 Olympics but was unable to make the 264.5 pound max weight limit for the U.S. Olympic Trials and therefore ineligible to compete for a position on the Olympic team.